Skip to content

 Tax and Accounting Firms

-Tax professionals are high-value targets because they hold Social Security numbers, employer identification numbers, financial account data, and direct access to IRS systems.
-The dominant attack patterns are: T1566 (Phishing) impersonating the IRS or tax software vendors; T1078 (Valid Accounts) using credentials stolen from prior breaches; and T1486 (Data Encrypted for Impact) via ransomware timed to filing deadlines.
-Security awareness training specific to tax-season social engineering, email security, and immutable backups are the three controls that address over 70% of successful attacks against accounting firms.
-A compliant WISP template that references ATT&CK technique IDs satisfies IRS Publication 4557 risk assessment documentation requirements.
+Tax professionals are high-value targets because they hold Social Security numbers, employer identification numbers, financial account data, and direct access to IRS e-filing systems.
+The dominant attack patterns are: T1566 (Phishing) impersonating the IRS or tax software vendors; T1078 (Valid Accounts) using credentials stolen from previous breaches; T1486 (Data Encrypted for Impact) targeting client files during filing season; and T1005 (Data from Local System) focusing on tax return databases.
+The FTC Safeguards Rule and IRS WISP requirements both demand documented risk assessment—ATT&CK technique coverage maps directly to those requirements.
+A compliant WISP template that references ATT&CK technique IDs satisfies the risk assessment requirement with technical specificity auditors expect.

 Healthcare and Dental Practices